Late Breaking Abstracts

 Late breaking abstracts deadline: 31st August 2020 (Midnight BST)

-This aspect of the congress is specifically designed to present the most relevant and recent news regarding every aspect of neuromuscular disorders, and this will not change for the virtual meeting.
+This aspect of the congress is specifically designed to present the most relevant, exciting, unpublished and recent news regarding every aspect of neuromuscular disorders, and this will not change for the virtual meeting.
 Please note this is not for ‘late submitted abstracts’ though.
 The successful selected abstracts are to be presented as short oral presentations on the last day of the Congress (Friday 2 October 20202) and some may be displayed as digital posters in a designated area throughout the congress.